 If you find yourself with a tap system that doesn’t have any screws securing it to the basin or bath (e.g., grub screws), here’s how you can remove it.

-Step two: With no screws, your tap or taps are likely to be the type that unscrews from the tap cover (aka the hood).
-Some are easy to twist off, but you might find that yours are fitted tightly in place.
+With no screws, your tap or taps are likely to be the type that unscrew from the tap cover (aka the hood).
+You can easily twist some off, but others may be fitted tightly in place.
 Once you’ve twisted the cover, ‘open’ the tap until it can ‘open’ no further.
 You can now continue to twist the cover until it is loose.

 Tip: If the hood is difficult to twist off, cover the tap using a cloth to protect the finish and use pliers to help loosen it.

-Step four: If there is existing PTFE (Polytetrafluoroethylene), also known as plumbers tape or Teflon, around the bottom of the tap that’s in poor condition, it’s advised to replace this with a new Teflon.
+If there is existing PTFE (Polytetrafluoroethylene), also known as plumbers’ tape or Teflon, around the bottom of the tap that’s in poor condition, it’s advised to replace this with new Teflon.
 Wrap it around at least five times, in the same direction that the tap will be fitted.
-If the washer needs replacing, do so as needed.
+If you need to replace the washer, do so as required.

 There’s your guide to unscrewing taps with no screws!